tmorcosporras/tmorcosporras/README.md

 ### Introduction
 I'm Tomás, a 20-year-old computer science student and aspiring developer from Córdoba, Argentina.

-As of writing this, I'm learning Haskell, C and Python.
+As of writing this, I'm learning Python and HTML.

 I work on an Ubuntu PC.